jamie33o/Project2/README.md

 ### Code

-- The javascript code for the footer was got from stack overflow
+- The Idea and some of the javascript code for the footer was got from [stack overflow](https://stackoverflow.com/questions/3898130/check-if-a-user-has-scrolled-to-the-bottom-not-just-the-window-but-any-element)
-- Some of the javascript code for the database was got from back4app
+- Some of the javascript code for the database was got from [back4app](https://www.back4app.com/docs/javascript/parse-javascript-sdk)
-- The javascript for the shuffling of the answers was got from stack overflow
+- The javascript for the shuffling of the answers was got from [stack overflow](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array)

 ### Audio References
 * All sound's were got from - [soundboard](https://www.soundboard.com/sb/onemilliondollars)